kernkonzept/nvme-driver/doc/nvme_drv_readme.md

   This option disables support for SGLs.

+* `--nomsi`

+  This option disables support for MSI interrupts.

+* `--nomsix`

+  This option disables support for MSI-X interrupts.

 * `-d <cap_name>`, `--register-ds <cap_name>`
   This option registers a trusted dataspace capability.
 If this option gets used, it is not possible to communicate to the driver via dataspaces other